 To fill out the New Business License Application form, you will need the following information:

-Name and phone number of owner(s), partners or chief officer
+- Name and phone number of owners(s), partners or chief officer

 How long does a business license last?

 All business licenses expire on December 31st of each year.
 Renewals must be paid no later than April 15th for all businesses.
 If you do not plan on doing business the following year or your business has closed, please contact the Business License Department so we may finalize your account.

 All new accounts opening from 7/1/13 to 12/31/13 are required to pay only 50% of the "Application Fee" shown on the Fee Schedule, after determining your classification using the Rate Classification Index based on your type of business and location.